Arc’teryx Film Tour Gets Us in the Mood for Winter

 Here’s my view:

-“It was a travel film as the riders went east from the Alps on public transport via Slovakia, Romania, Bulgaria and Turkey.
+“It was a travel film as the riders went east from the Alps on public transport via Slovakia, Romania, Bulgaria and finishing in Turkey.

 “It wasn’t full of the rather self-indulgent powder ski shots with a cliched story line, but rather told the adventure as it was.”